Learning to Recognize Dialect Features: Results on Dialect Feature Detection

 \subsection{Summary of Dialect Feature Detection}

 Many dialect features can be automatically recognized with reasonably high discriminative power, as measured by area under the ROC curve.
-However, there are also features that are difficult to recognize in this way: this particularly includes features of omission (such as \feature{\dodrop} and \feature{\prepdrop}), as well as more semantic features such as \feature{\massnouns}.
-While some of the features that can be recognized by a classifier can also be identified through regular expressions (e.g., \feature{\only}), there are many features that can be learned but cannot be recognized by regular expressions.
+However, there are also features that are difficult to recognize: particularly, features of omission (such as \feature{\dodrop} and \feature{\prepdrop}), and the more semantic features such as \feature{\massnouns}.
+While some features can also be identified through regular expressions (e.g., \feature{\only}), there are many features that can be learned but cannot be recognized by regular expressions.
 We now move from individual features to aggregate measures of dialect density.